 After my tutorial session, I wanted to come back to this work.
 My tutor suggested that I look at the work of artist, Ian Kiaer and consider how the work, figure 6.32, above, could relate to the final piece.
 I consider the properties of the objects and understand her insight into the objects I represented in the painting, (figure 6.32) I am interested in this place of knowing which only happens when one spends time with objects and their narrative which runs like connected threads in your work.
 I acknowledge the importance of time passing to process this.
 On the Tate website, I read that these connections, which they refer to as “links” are intuitive rather than academic.
 This artist understands that by layering references and leaping across centuries of art history he is able to generate new relationships between complex ideas and individuals.
 I see this visual coherence I presume my tutor wants me to understand and explore in my own making.
 I see that the painting can bring the curios/odd forms back into the reality where I started off with looking at mark making and bringing it into a relationship with 3d form/sculpture.

 Kiaer uses tone and color in his works in a very subtle way.
 I need to work confident in this place – I have to admit that my confidence started to fail on me – the choice to leave it resolved at the point where I made the decision was very much based in this place of uncertainty, but still a lot was going on in my mind and difficult to give words and expression to.
 It is as if the conversation with my tutor, opened this up.
 I do think this touches on the edges of the piece – which I did not particularly achieve.
-I find this as an interesting idea to develop contextually in my parallel project.
+I find this as an interesting idea to develop contextually in my parallel project or the Critical Review.

 LIST OF ILLUSTRATIONS